thalictroides/RAD_demult_align_genotype/README.md

 ## Step 2:  open ddrad_ipyrad.ipynb in ondemand

-## Step 3:  Set values for your directory and your input file name
+## Step 3:  Set values for your directory and manually add the input files.
+Make sure your input file names are the same as listed above.

 ## Step 4: Run the notebook!